Behat/docs/behat_and_ai.rst

 Maintaining Behaviour Over Time
 -------------------------------

-Behat ensures that behaviour remains stable as code changes.
+With well-designed scenarios and step definitions, Behat ensures that behaviour remains stable as code changes.
 AI agents can safely modify or refactor code, and Behat will detect any unintended behavioural changes.

 As long as scenarios pass, the defined behaviour is preserved.